- CSE Database Portal

 Faculty, staff, and graduate TAs can access their office computers via Remote Desktop; commonly referred to as RDP or RDC.
 In Windows Vista and Windows 7, RDP is located in the Start Menu under All Program ⇒ Accessories ⇒ Remote Desktop Connection.
 RDP clients are also available for Linux and Mac OS.

-Users will need to know the name of their office computer in order to connect to it via RDP.
+Users will need to know the FQDN name of their office computer in order to connect to it via RDP (e.g. cse-hncxxxxxxd.coeit.osu.edu).
 The computer name may be determined by right-clicking on "My Computer" and selecting "Properties".
 The full computer name will be listed at the bottom of the properties window.
-When prompted for login credentials, users should include the string CSE\ at the beginning of their username, and use their Windows password.
+When prompted for login credentials, users should include the string COEIT\ at the beginning of their username, and use their Windows password.

 A Note for Windows Users: Tighter security settings in Windows Vista and Windows 7 may interfere with RDP connections to CSE computers.
 If you have trouble connecting to your office computer from a computer outside the CSE Instructional Network running Windows Vista or Windows 7, please check your Local Security Policy.
 From Control Panel, choose Administrative Tools ⇒ Local Security Policy.
 From there, open Computer Configuration ⇒ Windows Settings ⇒ Security Settings ⇒ Local Policies ⇒ Security Options.
 Then, ensure that "Network Security: LAN Management" is set to "Send LM & NTLM — use NTLMv2 session security if negotiated".

 The CSE Computing Staff maintain a firewall which only permits encrypted traffic from outside the CSE Instructional Network.
-In order to connect to the CSE UNIX environment, users must use encrypted protocols like ssh.
+In order to connect to the CSE UNIX environment, users must use encrypted protocols like ssh in conjunction with VPN.

 UNIX/Linux and Mac users may connect by opening a Terminal window and typing